-Select Readouts sets the information to display in each of the 5 fixed-position data windows arranged around the left and bottom edges of the Sonar View screen.
+Select Readouts sets individual digital readouts on all the views that can display readouts.
+This feature allows you to select what information will be displayed in each of a variable number of fixed-position readouts arranged at the bottom of the screen.
 To leave the data window blank, select Off.
 See Views to change the Select Readouts.